Mezőtúr: History

 Following World War One and the instability in Hungary, it became a part of the Hungarian Kingdom.
 During World War Two, Mezőtúr was occupied by the German Army before being fought over by the Soviets, who captured Mezőtúr in late 1944.
 The city was damaged; the railway bridge over the Hortobágy-Berettyó river was destroyed, requiring the current one to be built after the war.
 A monument was erected near the city hall to commemorate the fighting during the war.

 Starting in the 16th century and going throughout the 19th and 20th centuries, Mezotur produced pottery.
 The pottery industry slowed in the 1950s, but still is a cultural landmark.

 The post-office was opened in 1853.

 Travel

 Mezőtúr is a large railroad hub, serviced by MÁV.
 The railway station and the nearby storage shed are very old.
 There are five passenger tracks with three platforms, with an additional three freight tracks and a disused storage track.
 There are daily trains between Mezőtúr and Szolnok, Mezőtúr and Orosháza-Mezőhegyes, as well as being on the important Budapest Keleti-Szolnok-Békéscsaba-Lőkösháza railway line with daily trains to Budapest, among others.
 There used to be rail service to the nearby town of Túrkeve, but this railroad was closed in the 1960s due to low ridership, and the tracks later removed.

 Politics

-The current mayor of Mezőtúr is Zsolt Herceg (Fidesz-KDNP).
+The current mayor of Mezőtúr is Dániel Szűcs (Fidesz-KDNP).

 The local Municipal Assembly, elected at the 2019 local government elections, is made up of 12 members (1 Mayor, 8 Individual constituencies MEPs and 3 Compensation List MEPs) divided into this political parties and alliances: